AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

 1. On the author instance, open Adobe Experience Manager Component Configuration window using the following URL:`http://server:port/system/console/components`
 1. Search for the **[!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory]** setting.
-1. Locate and disable **[!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory]** setting.
+1. Locate and disable it.
 1. Click Save.

    >[!NOTE]